 When banks onboard a customer, accept funds into an account, or investigate a transaction, they rely on what they can see in their own data such as balances, transfers, account activity, and device information.
 But that view only reflects what happens inside the institution.

-Even if a user isn’t fraudulent, activity outside of banking can reveal important signals for credit and lending decisions.
-If you know that a user has leveraged positions in crypto, high balances on BNPL platforms, or is overextended on sports betting platforms, you can better gauge their financial stability, adjust exposure limits, and make more accurate underwriting decisions.
+Even if a user isn’t fraudulent, activity outside of banking can reveal important signals for credit and lending decisions.Crypto entity risk signals such as leveraged positions, high balances on BNPL platforms, or overextension on sports betting platforms help gauge financial stability, adjust exposure limits, and support more accurate underwriting decisions.

-How Sonar Footprint works
+How Sonar Entity Footprint works

 Sonar operates as an inquiry and response network that gives banks a simple, low-lift way to request risk insights on any entity via API.
 It complements your existing risk systems, so you can ingest entity risk data without having to re-engineer your risk infrastructure.